akobr/blazor.widgetised/README.md

 ### Container

-**A place holder for dynamic content.** A content can be any `RenderFragment` but predominantly intended for widgets.
+**A place holder for dynamic content.** Content can be any `RenderFragment` but predominantly intended for widgets.

 ![container component](https://raw.githubusercontent.com/akobr/blazor.widgetised/master/docs/diagrams/component-container.png)